I. Formal Coursework

-Graduate students accumulate 72 credits from a combination of classroom courses and research in order to fulfill the requirements for the Ph.D.
-In order to maintain full-time status in the graduate program students must register for 12 credits each semester until they achieve these 72 credits.
+Graduate students are required to accumulate 72 credits from a combination of classroom courses and research in order to fulfill the requirements for the Ph.D.
+In order to maintain full-time status in the graduate program students are required to register for 12 credits each semester until they achieve these 72 credits.

-Each student must complete 20 credits worth of graduate-level course work and maintain good standing, which requires a cumulative GPA of 3.0 or greater and having no single class grade below a B-.
-The specific courses and the balance of required and elective courses may vary by area of specialization, which include Biomedical and Biomolecular Chemistry; Materials and Nanoscience; Synthesis; and Theoretical Chemistry).
-Eligible courses can be found on the department’s Web site at http://www.nyu.edu/pages/chemistry/graduate.html.
+Each student is required to complete 20 credits worth of classroom oriented coursework and maintain good standing, which requires a cumulative GPA of 3.0 or greater and having no single class grade below a B-.
+The specific courses and the balance of required and elective courses may vary by area of specialization, which include Chemical Biology; Inorganic Chemistry; Nanoscience and Materials; Organic Chemistry; Physical Chemistry; and Theory/Computational Chemistry.
+Eligible courses can be found on the Department of Chemistry’s website.
 Students are expected to complete a set of courses based on their intended area of research specialization.
 In their second fall semester of residence, students also must enroll in the Graduate Seminar course (see below).
 A student may customize a course sequence suitable for an interdisciplinary curriculum with approvals from the Director of Graduate Studies (DGS) and a faculty member in one of the chosen areas of specialization.